getyoti/yoti-node-sdk/README.md

 ### Fetching the profile

 The example can be found [here](examples/profile).
-For it to work you will need a working callback URL that your browser can redirect to.
-The callback URL will be: `https://localhost:9443/profile`.
+1. From the [Yoti Dashboard](https://www.yoti.com/dashboard/applications) set the application domain of your app to `localhost:9443`
+1. Set the scenario callback URL to `/profile`

-* rename the [.env.example](examples/profile/.env.example) file to `.env` and fill in the required configuration values
+1. Rename the [.env.example](examples/profile/.env.example) file to `.env` and fill in the required configuration values
-* install the dependencies with `npm install`
+1. Install the dependencies with `npm install`
-* start the server `node index.js`
+1. Start the server `node index.js`

 Visiting the `https://localhost:9443` should show a Yoti Connect button